 The cost of post-employment benefit and the present value of the pension obligation are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions.
-These include the determination rate, future salary increases, and decrease.
+These include the determination rate and changes of the future salary etc.

 (4) Revenue Recognition-Sales Returns and Discounts